phajek/spring-boot-embedded-tomcat-utils/README.md

 Small utilities for Spring Boot Embedded Tomcat.

-Please note: since this is small project, it's suggested not to use it as Maven dependency, but rather copy-paste classes needed files to your project.
+Please note: since this is small project, it's suggested not to use it as Maven dependency, but rather copy-paste classes needed for your project.

 ## Features of this project
 ###  Embedded Tomcat Graceful Shutdown optimized for Kubernetes/OpenShift